-Children and adolescents with T1DM, and their families, face a number of significant challenges in order to effectively manage the condition.
-Achieving good glycaemic control requires regular monitoring and action – patients are advised to check their glucose levels at least 7 times a day and make adjustments to diet and/or activity as appropriate.
-The burden that this places on young patients and their families can raise the risk of developing psychosocial problems, including depression, anxiety, and stress.
+People with type 1 diabetes and their families, face a number of significant challenges in order to effectively manage the condition.
+Achieving good glycaemic control requires regular monitoring and action – people with diabetes are advised to check their glucose levels at least 7 times a day and make adjustments to diet and/or activity as appropriate.
+The burden that this places on people with diabetes and their families can raise the risk of developing psychosocial problems, including depression, anxiety, and stress.

 Our research on psychosocial and psychological issues is focussed on the following aspects: